Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 - The orchestration capabilities are limited compared to SOAR.
 - The XDR tools are cheaper.
 - The SEAM and SOAR tools are expensive.

+---

+- A *Log Analytic workspace* is required to get ready for sentinel as it ingest all of its detections, analytics and other features.
+- Sentinel workspace and its related resources in a dedicated resource group.
+-